 If a student is going to apply to graduate school, what will the University release?

-Community Standards will only release information with the student’s signed permission.
-In addition, as the student conduct process is an educational one, we will only release information if the student is currently on University Probation or has been suspended or expelled.
-In other words, if the student chooses to take advantage of the opportunity to demonstrate his/her contribution to the University and are taken off of University Probation, we will not release that information to prospective graduate schools.
+Community Standards will only release information with the student's signed permission.
+In addition, as the student conduct process is an educational one, we will only release information if the student is actively suspended or expelled.

 Is there someone that students can talk to about their situation?

 Absolutely!
-If a student would like to speak with someone about being more involved at the University or in developing strategies to make the probationary period a productive experience please contact us (Community Standards) at 860-486-8402 or you can email us at firstname.lastname@example.org.
+If a student would like to speak with someone about being more involved at the University or in developing strategies to make the probationary period a productive experience please contact Community Standards at 860-486-8402 or firstname.lastname@example.org.